Annastacia-dev/codearn/README.md

 - An admin can add a template by clicking on the add template button on their dashboard.
 - An admin can view all templates and edit or delete any template.

+- All users can edit their profile.
+- Users can delete their accounts.

 #### Templates
 - You can view the details of a template by clicking on the template card.
 - You can view the source code of a template by clicking on the view source code button, if it's free you can view the source code but if it's premium you will be prompted to upgrade to a premium account.